-The Curry County Administrative Services Coordinator continually seeks funding for many programs and services offered by Curry County.
+The Curry County Community Services Administrator continually seeks funding for many programs and services offered by Curry County.
 Some of the successful grants that aid our programs and development of the County include; the DWI Program, which supports Compliance, Prevention, Coordinator, Enforcement and Teen Court; Retired Senior Volunteer Program (RSVP) and Foster Grant Parents (FGP); Curry County Health Council Services; Community Development Block Grant (CDBG); and several beautification grants.

 For more information click here to see the FY2019 Grants Department Report.

 - Money awarded through the Local DWI Distribution is used to fund: DWI educational material, programs with the Youth Services of Curry County, DWI Checkpoints in Curry County, Curry County Court Compliance, Teen Court and staff expenses.